-The number of ILI-related presentations to EDs increased in the past week to a higher range than usually reported at this time of year (Figure 3).
+The number of ILI-related presentations to EDs decreased in the past week and was similar to the range usually reported at this time of year (Figure 3).

 Figure 3.
 Number of ILI presentations to emergency departments in WA by week, 2017 to 2022 YTD